-The Physical Surface root allows you to create textures that can be rendered in FireFly and SuperFly, in both Poser 11 and Poser 12.
-The following image shows the Sanctum Arts Kitty (which you will be using in this tutorial) rendered in FireFly and SuperFly, using the Physical Surface Node as the primary root node.
+The Physical Surface root allows you to create textures that can be rendered in FireFly and SuperFly, in both Poser 11 through Poser 13.
+The following image shows the Sanctum Arts Kitty

+(which you will be using in this tutorial) rendered in FireFly and SuperFly, using the Physical Surface Node as the primary root node.